leoaaraujo/articles/aap-pgsql-exporter-grafana/README.md

 systemctl restart prometheus
 ```

-* To validate our jobs, in the Prometheus console go to Status > Targets, we will have 3 targets created, as listed below
+* To validate our jobs, in the Prometheus console go to Status > Targets, We will be able to see our postgresql target, as listed below

 ![](images/01.png)